HenrikTrom/ROSTrack-RT-3D/Readme.md

 #### Before building the container:

-1. Place the Spinnaker SDK archive (*.tar.gz) in ./build/spinnaker
+1. Download and place the Spinnaker SDK archive (*.tar.gz) in ./build/spinnaker.
+This project has been tested with `spinnaker-2.4.0.143-Ubuntu20.04-amd64-pkg.tar.gz`.
+If you are using another version, adapt the content of `./build/spinnaker/install_spinnaker.sh` so that it matches the archive.
 2. Download the [TensorRT SDK](https://developer.nvidia.com/tensorrt) archive (*.tar.gz) and place it in `./build/dependencies/Docker-OpenCV-TensorRT-Dev/build/vision_dependencies/tensorrt`.
+This project has been tested with 10.9.0.34 and 8.6.1.6.
-Modify `./build/dependencies/Docker-OpenCV-TensorRT-Dev/build/vision_dependencies/tensorrt/install.sh` so that it matches the archive.
-3. Adapt the `TENSORRT_VERSION` in `.env` and `./build/spinnaker/install_spinnaker.sh` to the correct version
+3. Modify `./build/dependencies/Docker-OpenCV-TensorRT-Dev/build/vision_dependencies/tensorrt/install.sh` so that it matches the archive.
+Adapt the `TENSORRT_VERSION` in `.env`.
+4. If you are using TensorRT 8.x, you have to check out the `legacy-trt8` branch at `./build/dependencies/Docker-OpenCV-TensorRT-Dev/modules/tensorrt-cpp-api`.
+If you are using TensorRT 10.x use the `main` branch.
 4. Adapt other parameters in your .env file i.e. Serial numbers of your cameras, Master-Slave Trigger lines etc.
 5. Add these environment variables to your system (**If you are using zsh, modify the code.**)
 ```bash